BBC Sounds: Development

+An early web prototype led by BBC employee Jason Williams surfaced in 2014 called BBC Radio Explorer.
+The web app allowed users to listen to different content across the BBC including podcasts, shows, clips within the same UI.
+Later on the full development of Sounds began from the same team.

 BBC Sounds on the web was built from the ground up with Node.js, React, Redux, and Express.js.
 The mobile applications were written in Swift for iOS, and in Kotlin for Android.
 The apps were released on 26 June 2018, before the website had any 'Sounds' branding, in order to gain early feedback.

 App features include the ability to look up station schedules, download and share media, rewind live radio, and listen in-car via either Android Auto or Apple CarPlay.

 Both the website and the apps are served with data from a single set of APIs called Radio and Music Services, or RMS, microservices built in the Scala programming language.
 This single source of data replaces a large number of different services that powered earlier incarnations of the radio products.